-Without the support of charities such as Deaf Unity and Action on Hearing Loss, I’m very sure the frustration, anxiety and distress that comes with the condition would have driven me to emotional despair.
+Without the support of charities such as Deaf Unity and RNID, I’m very sure the frustration, anxiety and distress that comes with the condition would have driven me to emotional despair.

 Thankfully there is a lot of advice and information out there for sufferers on how to better manage tinnitus symptoms and learn to cope with the effects these have on emotional well-being.
 In this blog I will talk more about my tinnitus and how I have come to terms with this life-long condition.
 I will also aim to provide some handy tips on how you too can learn to cope and not let it affect your quality of life.